tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 In scenarios where the constrained device has sufficient capability to initiate or terminate a mutually authenticated TLS session, the device can securely transfer encrypted private key material directly to another cryptographic module.

-#### Export to Encrypted File
+####  Export of Encrypted Seeds and Private Keys

-In more common constrained device scenarios, for secure exporting of seeds and private keys, a strong symmetric encryption algorithm, such as AES, should be used to encrypt the seed before export.
+In more common constrained device scenarios, for secure exporting of seeds and private keys, a strong symmetric encryption algorithm, such as AES, must be used to encrypt the seed before export.
 This ensures that the seed remains protected even if the export process is vulnerable to quantum attacks.

-Operationally, the exported data and the AES key should both be protected against unauthorized access or modification.
+Operationally, the exported data and the AES key must both be protected against unauthorized access or modification.

 #### Security Requirements for Export Operations

 The encryption and decryption of seeds and private keys must occur entirely within the cryptographic modules to reduce the risk of exposure and ensure compliance to established security standards.

 # Ephemeral Key Management